nickdeupree/Folders2CSV/README.md

 - **Duplicate Handling:** Avoids duplicate entries when updating an existing CSV.
 - **User-Friendly GUI:** Simple interface for selecting drives and managing CSV files.
 - **Status Logging:** Real-time progress and status updates in the app.
+- **CSV Viewer:** View and search your CSV data directly in the app.
+Filter by folder or drive name instantly.
+- **Caching:** The app now remembers your last used CSV file and mode (Add Drives or View CSV) using a config file stored in `~/Library/Application Support/Folders2CSV/config.json`.
+- **Cross-platform:** Works on macOS and Windows.

 ## Requirements